🇧🇪

 📝 Application Process

-Embassy Required⏱ 2-4 months for Professional Card approval, plus D-Visa processing time
+Embassy Required3 months for complete applications, plus D-Visa processing time

-Process: Apply for renewal at least 3 months before expiry.
-Must demonstrate continued economic activity and compliance with tax and social security obligations.
+Process: Apply for renewal at least 2 months before expiry at an enterprise counter.
+Must demonstrate continued economic activity and compliance with tax, social security, and regulatory obligations.
+Renewal application fee is EUR 140.

-Renewal: Initial card valid for 1-5 years depending on regional assessment.
-Can be renewed multiple times.
+Renewal: Initial card is typically granted for 2 years (probationary).
+Renewed cards can be valid for up to 5 years.
+Can be renewed indefinitely as long as conditions are met.
 After 5 years of uninterrupted legal residence, eligible for permanent residence application.

 💡 Pro Tips